Welcome to the AIM planning and implementation website!

-This site is specifically designed for BLM staff to provide assistance with planning, designing, and implementing AIM projects.
-If you are new to AIM,the Intro to AIM page is the best place to start, but if you are familiar with AIM then you may want to start exploring the implementation process.
+This site is provided by USDA-ARS Jornada to assist with planning, designing, and implementing AIM projects.
+If you are new to AIM, the Intro to AIM page is the best place to start.
+If you are familiar with AIM then you may want to start exploring the implementation process.

 Are you responsible for starting or managing an AIM effort?
 Read more about the implementation process.
-This process includes several iterative steps beginning with Planning & Funding and ending with Analysis & Reporting.
+This process includes several iterative steps beginning with Planning & Project Initiation and ending with Analysis & Reporting.
 Each step leads into the next and depends on the previous one.
-If you’re starting from scratch on a new AIM effort, Planning & Funding should be your first stop.
+If you’re starting from scratch on a new AIM effort, Planning & Project Initiation should be your first stop.

-If you are not working with the BLM but are in search of monitoring methods, the Core Methods described in the the terrestrial and aquatics monitoring manuals can be used for other monitoring efforts.
+If you are not working with AIM specifically but are in search of monitoring methods, the Core Methods described in the the terrestrial and aquatics monitoring manuals can be used for other monitoring efforts.
 If you’re looking for information on upland monitoring, the Jornada’s Landscape Toolbox is full of useful materials.
 If you are looking for more information on aquatics monitoring, check out the resources available from: the EPA’s National Aquatic Resource Surveys, the Utah State University BugLab, The US Forest Service’s Pacific Fisheries/Inland Fisheries Biological Opinion (PIBO) monitoring, and the inter-agency Aquatic and Riparian Effectiveness Monitoring Program (AREMP).